Mon alphabet: Consonants

-The Mon alphabet contains 35 consonants (including a zero consonant), as follows, with consonants belonging to the breathy register indicated in gray:
+The Mon alphabet contains 35 consonants (including a zero consonant), as follows:

 In the Mon script, consonants belong to one of two registers: clear and breathy, each of which has different inherent vowels and pronunciations for the same set of diacritics.
 For instance, က, which belongs to the clear register, is pronounced /kaˀ/, while ဂ is pronounced /kɛ̤ˀ/, to accommodate the vowel complexity of the Mon phonology.
 The addition of diacritics makes this obvious.
 Whereas in Burmese spellings with the same diacritics are rhyming, in Mon this depends on the consonant's inherent register.
 A few examples are listed below: